Julius Watkins Sextet

-Julius Watkins Sextet is an album by horn player Julius Watkins featuring tracks recorded in 1954 and 1955 which were originally released as two 10 inch LPs (BLP 5053, 5064) on the Blue Note label.
+Julius Watkins Sextet is an album by the French horn player Julius Watkins featuring tracks recorded in 1954 and 1955 which were originally released as two 10 inch LPs (BLP 5053, 5064) on the Blue Note label.
+The original 12 inch LP (K18P-9273) was released in Japan on June 25, 1983, by King Records (Japan), who owned the Blue Note license in Japan at that time.

 Reception

 Allmusic awarded the album 4½ stars stating: "The French horn might be a difficult instrument, but Watkins played it with the warmth of a trombone and nearly the fluidity of a trumpet.
 All nine straight-ahead selections on his CD are group originals, with Duke Jordan's future standard "Jordu" being heard in one of its earliest versions.
 Overall, the music fits into the modern mainstream of the period.
 This early effort by Julius Watkins is easily recommended".

 Track listing

 All compositions by Julius Watkins except where noted.